jsherman212/svc_stalker/README.md

 <sup>*Output from intercepting some calls for Call of Duty: Mobile from
 example/mini_strace.c*</sup>

+# This project has been made obsolete by [xnuspy](https://github.com/jsherman212/xnuspy)

 svc_stalker is a pongoOS module which modifies XNU to call `exception_triage` during supervisor call exceptions, sending a Mach exception message to userland exception ports.